-If you or one of your clients wants to improve their run in a HYROX or a running race, this article is for you.
-Joanne Groves shows you how to improve your running efficiency using ViPR.
+If you or one of your clients want to improve their run in a HYROX, (like my client Lisa) or a running race, this article is for you.

-Using two short video clips of Lisa running, I set about looking at what changed.
+Using two short video clips of her running, I set about looking at what changed.
 The first video was when she was fresh.
 She looked comfortable, upright and her feet were quick off the ground.
 The second was taken when she was tired, under fatigue.
-Here she looked pale, slower and each stride looked heavy.
-She struggled to stay upright and her eyeline was dropping lower and lower.
+Here she looked pale, slower, and each stride looked heavy.
+She struggled to stay upright, and her eyeline was dropping lower and lower.

 What you see when fatigue kicks in

 In the later video, Lisa had lost her efficient running.
-She appeared to fold further at the hip and knee, her eye line darted about and each stride looked laboured.
-Not only was she slowing down but each step was requiring more energy.
+She appeared to fold further at the hip and knee, her eye line darted about, and each stride looked laboured.
+Not only was she slowing down, each step was requiring more energy.
 Fatigue, here, is referring to the point where it becomes harder to maintain your efficient pace.
-This is not a blog about sleep, nutrition or training volume.
+This is not a blog about sleep, nutrition, or training volume.
 Although they are important when managing fatigue, our aim is to stay focused on how you see its influence on running.
-Look for what happens to your running when it feels harder and then build specific drills to help keep your running efficient for longer.
-When fatigue kicks in, runners often spend longer on the ground, moving through a deeper fold at the hip and knee 2 .
+Look for what happens to your running when it feels harder, and then build specific drills to help keep your running efficient for longer.
+When fatigue kicks in, runners often spend longer on the ground, moving through a deeper fold at the hip and knee (Winter et al., 2016).
 This requires more energy in each stride, due to an increased range of motion to manage before the next step.
 It can look like your middle is struggling to stay tall, as your legs are trying to keep going.

-When I refer to the core, I mean the co-ordination of all the muscles from the landing side glute and hamstring, through the pelvis and spine, all the way to the shoulders.
+When I refer to the core, I mean the coordination of all the muscles from the landing side glute and hamstring, through the pelvis and spine, all the way to the shoulders (Lieberman et al., 2006).
 Our aim is to train and challenge the right muscles, in the right sequence, with the right power output to maintain tension through the middle in a way that looks like running.

 A run would not be a run without deceleration.
-In Lisa’s initial video, her landing was quick and light.
-In the second, it was heavy and slow.
-Every stride has a braking phase – the force that slows you down upon contact.
-Deceleration is the ability to manage that braking through eccentric control, where muscles lengthen under tension to ‘catch’ your weight.
+In Lisa’s initial video her landing was quick and light.
+In the second it was heavy and slow.
+Every stride has a braking phase, the force that slows you down upon contact.
+Deceleration is the ability to manage that braking through eccentric control, where muscles lengthen under tension to "catch" your weight.
 Without this control, you sink into an increased range of motion at the hip and knee.
-This extra muscle length creates more range to manage, wasting energy and increasing ground contact time 4 .
+This extra muscle length creates more range to manage, wasting energy and increasing ground contact time (Zandbergen et al., 2023).
 We need to train to stay tall and control the landing while moving.

 Choosing the right tool for the job

-Now that we know what is needed, we can build the drills.
-I use a top-down approach.
-I start with my client’s goal, assess what their efficient running looks like and look at where fatigue shows up.
-I can then match the right movement task to these needs.
+At Faster Health and Fitness we use a top down approach.
+We start with our client’s goal, assess what their efficient running looks like, and look at where fatigue shows up.
+We can then match the right movement task to these needs.

 - Arms fixed overhead (Shoulder Flexion)